 B.S., Secondary Health Education and Physical Education, Northern Arizona University

-Hannah is the Adventure & Wellness Instructor.
+Hannah is the Adventure & Wellness instructor for all grades and an 8th grade advisor.
 She also coordinates the Snow Bus and coaches throughout the year.
 She has a Bachelors of Art in Secondary Health Education with a Physical Education emphasis from Northern Arizona University.
-She has a teaching certificate for Washington state as well as CrossFit Level One and CrossFit Kids certifications.
+She has a teaching certificate for Washington state as well.

-Why I love middle school: To me, middle school feels like the beginning of a kid’s life as a global citizen and life long learner.
+Why I love middle school: Middle school is an adventure.
+We face challenges, explore curiosities, build relationships, and more.
+At SGS it is a time to learn about who you are, who you want to be, and the impact you want to have on the world.
 It’s incredibly rewarding to play a role in such a pivotal part of a person’s life.
-Middle schoolers at SGS are so much fun!
+Plus, middle schoolers at SGS are so much fun!

 Phone: (206) 709-2228, Ext.1720

 M.F.A candidate in Writing, Goddard College (graduation date, February 2019)

 Trained Reading Specialist, ARK Institute of Learning, Summer 2017